 Good question—it really is; product-market fit is a famously elusive term to define.

-There are different ways of phrasing it, but we’ll use Andreessen’s original definition.
-Product-market fit is:
+So while there are different ways of phrasing it, we’ll use Andreessen’s original definition.
+In short, product-market fit is:

 “Being in a good market with a product that can satisfy the market.”

 We’ll go over metrics that can indicate product-market fit, but signs you’ve reached it are:

 - You’re sharing your product in the correct channels such that your incoming customers are sustaining your business

 - Your value hypothesis (the combo of your business model and key assumptions regarding customer motivation) is being validated by demand and by your market